Djiyagan Dhanbaan

 • Other forms of caring for Country

-The $650 bursary can be used to help cover the costs of training, equipment, uniforms, or other essentials that support their continued connection and contribution to Country.
+The bursary can be used to help cover the costs of training, equipment, uniforms, or other essentials that support their continued connection and contribution to Country.
+By honouring Jendaya’s legacy, the Girrga Bursary supports young women who walk with deep respect, connection, and responsibility to Country

 Apply for girrga bursary

-Copyright © 2025 Djiyagan Dhanbaan - All Rights Reserved.
+Copyright © 2026 Djiyagan Dhanbaan - All Rights Reserved.

 This website uses cookies.